Martin Ødegaard: Youth

 Martin Ødegaard featured in the starting line-ups for the two home matches of the Norway national under-15 team against Sweden on 17 and 19 September 2013.
 Both matches were won by Norway, 2–1 and 2–0.

-Ødegaard played for the Norway national under-16 team in a tournament with Scotland, the United States and France in Turkey in January 2014.
+Ødegaard played for the Norway national under-16 team in a tournament against Scotland, the United States, and France, held in Turkey in January 2014.
 He played the full 90 minutes in all three matches, which resulted in a win versus Scotland and two losses.

 He was promoted to the Norway national under-17 team for the away match against Iceland on 28 February 2014. Ødegaard came on as a substitute in the 62nd minute, and helped secure a 2–1 win for his country.
 Subsequently, he was in the starting line-up for the next three away matches; in the 3–0 win against Iceland on 2 March, in the 2–3 loss against Turkey on 25 March and finally in the 0–3 loss against Greece on 30 March 2014.

 In September 2014, he was selected for the Norway national under-21 team for the final match of 2015 UEFA European Under-21 Championship qualification.
 He played the full match against Portugal, as a forward, but was unable to prevent the opponents from winning 2–1, despite being named Man of the Match.

 An unused substitute for the senior team on 6 September 2015 against Croatia, he joined the under-21 team again the following day in the 2017 UEFA European Under-21 Championship qualification match against England.
 He played the full 90 minutes in the match, which Norway lost 0–1 at home after a penalty goal by James Ward-Prowse.